vedant416/RustyNES/README.md

 ##

-`Website` is currently under development and more features will be added soon.
+`Website` is currently under development.
-In current version it loads Super Mario Bros by default.
-It has play and pause controls with no option to change the game.

 Try online in your browser: [RustyNES](https://vedant416.github.io/RustyNES/).
 (Work in progress)